Unleashing Hour-Scale Video Training for Long Video-Language Understanding

 \textbf{Memory Augmentation for Long Video Modeling}.
-For modeling long videos spanning hours, it is impractical to process all frames densely by LLMs due to the GPU memory constraints.
-To address this challenge, we draw inspiration from the human memory system, which selectively retains and recalls essential past experiences while systematically discarding irrelevant or redundant information, striking a balance between efficiency and comprehensiveness~\cite{baddeley2020working, cowan2008differences}.
-Motivated by this efficient memory system, we design a memory augmentation mechanism to enable hour-scale video-language understanding.
+Modeling hour-long videos poses a challenge, as densely processing all frames with LLMs is impractical under GPU memory constraints.
+To address this challenge, we draw inspiration from the human memory system, which selectively retains and recalls essential past experiences while discarding irrelevant or redundant information, striking a balance between efficiency and comprehensiveness~\cite{baddeley2020working, cowan2008differences}.
+Motivated by this principle, we design a memory augmentation mechanism to enable hour-scale video-language understanding.
 This mechanism consists of three main components: a memory repository, a forgetting mechanism, and a MemAug module.
 Together, they allow the model to operate on compressed representations while maintaining access to the full video context. \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Memory Repository}.
-We store the high-fidelity video features $\mathbf{H}_\text{v}$, extracted at 1 FPS, into a memory repository that serves as long-term memory.
-It enables the model to retain the full video context without requiring the LLM decoder to consume every frame. \item \textbf{Forgetting Mechanism}.
-Due to the GPU memory constraints, we employ a forgetting mechanism $\mathcal{M}_\text{forget}$ to compresses the full video tokens $\mathbf{H}_\text{v}$ into a reduced set of \emph{decayed video tokens} $\tilde{\mathbf{H}}_\text{v} = \mathcal{M}_\text{forget}(\mathbf{H}_\text{v})$ by discarding the tokens in both spatial and temporal spaces.
-Technically, the forgetting mechanism can be implemented by various token compression strategies~\cite{jiang2025token,shen2024longvu,shu2025video,zhang2024video}.
+High-fidelity video features $\mathbf{H}_\text{v}$ extracted at 1 FPS are stored in a memory repository serving as long-term memory, enabling the model to retain complete video context without requiring the LLM decoder to process every frame. \item \textbf{Forgetting Mechanism}.
+Due to the GPU memory constraints, we employ a forgetting mechanism $\mathcal{M}_\text{forget}$ to compresses the full video tokens $\mathbf{H}_\text{v}$ into a reduced set of \emph{decayed video tokens} $\tilde{\mathbf{H}}_\text{v} = \mathcal{M}_\text{forget}(\mathbf{H}_\text{v})$ by selectively discarding the tokens in both spatial and temporal dimensions.
+This prevents the training and inference cost from growing linearly with video length.
+In practice, the forgetting mechanism $\mathcal{M}_\text{forget}$ can be implemented by various token compression strategies~\cite{jiang2025token,shen2024longvu,shu2025video,zhang2024video}.